Adopting a child

 The mygov.scot website has information on it that may be helpful for you if you are hoping to adopt from another country, including more information about the intercountry adoption fee.

 An adoptive parent who is working and who adopts using an agency may be entitled to statutory adoption leave and pay.
 Statutory adoption leave and pay are not available in non-agency adoption cases.
 Find out more about parental rights at work.

 An adoptive parent is entitled to child benefit.
 Find out more about child benefit.

 An adoptive parent may be eligible for a Best Start Grant payment.
-This a new Scottish benefit to help parents and carers on low incomes with the costs of having a child in the family.
+This a Scottish benefit to help parents and carers on low incomes with the costs of having a child in the family.
 Find out more about the Best Start Grant.

 You can get more information about adoption on the following pages:

-Adoption UK is a voluntary self-help organisation offering advice, support and information to families who want to adopt, or who have already adopted.
+Adoption UK is a charity offering advice, support and information to families who want to adopt, or who have already adopted.